 There are two parts to DUI investigation, chemical testing and field testing/observations.

-Connecticut law provides for 3 different methods for testing a person’s blood for the presence of alcohol or drugs.
+Connecticut law provides for three different methods for testing a person’s blood for the presence of alcohol or drugs.
 These tests may show that they operate under the influence.
 Each methods has its strengths and weaknesses.
 Depending on your case, you may take one or more of the following tests.
 So, you should hire an educated DUI defense attorney who knows the defenses to each of the methods of testing.
 Attorneys Jim Ruane and Jay Ruane have advanced training in the defense of chemical testing.
 Attorney Jay Ruane is a certified breath testing technician by the US Department of Transportation.

-Blood Testing is the least common type of testing for routine DUI cases.
+Blood testing is the least common type of testing for routine DUI cases.
 But, it is the most common type of testing following accidents.
-This testing at hospitals uses many different methods, with enzymatic immunoassay and gas chromatography being the 2 most common.
+This testing at hospitals uses many different methods, with enzymatic immunoassay and gas chromatography being the two most common.

 An immunoassay is a biochemical test that measures the concentration of a substance in a biological liquid.
 It usually measures serum or urine using the reaction of an antibody or antibodies to its antigen.
 The assay takes advantage of the specific binding of an antibody to its antigen.

 Gas-liquid chromatography (GLC), or simply gas chromatography (GC), is a common type of chromatography.
 It gets used in analytic chemistry for separating and analyzing compounds that can vaporize without decomposition.
 In gas chromatography, the moving phase (or “mobile phase”) is a carrier gas.
 This usually consists of an inert gas such as helium or an unreactive gas such as nitrogen.
 The stationary phase is a microscopic layer of liquid or polymer on an inert solid support.
 It exists inside a piece of glass or metal tubing called a column.
 This relates to the fractionating column used in distillation.